hendrikdutoit/FastAPIExample/.github/ISSUE_TEMPLATE/hotfix.md

 ---
-name: Bug Report
+name: HotFix Report
-about: Report a bug
+about: An urgent, critical fix applied directly to the live environment, often bypassing regular development cycles.
-title: "[Bug]: "
+title: "[HotFix]: "
 labels:
-  - bug
+  - hotfix
 ---

 **What happened**: